 Use them as a bottom layer in vegan 7 layer dip.
 Top them with non-dairy cream cheese, guacamole, pico de gallo, and shredded non-dairy cheese.

-Add dollops of black refried beans to your platter of vegan nachos with cashew queso.
+Add dollops of it to your platter of vegan nachos with cashew queso.

 Use them in your double decker tacos to hold the soft tortilla to a crunchy hard shell.
 (Again, you could replace the other black beans in the recipe with seitan instead.)